 Whether taking a gentle paddle down a quiet river in a canoe, or twisting and turning down exciting rapids in a kayak, both options provide endless fun and incredible health benefits.
-When deciding on canoeing vs kayaking, it’s important to know the key similarities and differences to ensure you make the right purchase and enjoy outdoor adventures like camping trips to the fullest.
+When deciding on a canoe boat or a kayak boat, it’s important to know the key similarities and differences to ensure you make the right purchase and enjoy outdoor adventures like camping trips to the fullest.

-Regardless of whether you chose a canoe vs kayak, you should also know how to properly store one to protect your investment between camping adventures.
+Regardless of your preference between a canoe and kayak, you should also know how to properly store one to protect your investment between camping adventures.

 Canoe vs Kayak: What are the similarities?